 The bread baked up nice and golden in the oven.
 I did line the bread pan with parchment paper so it was a breeze to lift out of the pan.

-I let the bread cool for several minutes and then drizzled a mix of the powdered Sukrin and heavy cream on top.
+I let the apple fritter bread cool for several minutes and then drizzled a mix of the powdered Sukrin and heavy cream on top.

 It kind of looks and tastes like a danish.
 I found it best to eat this warm, shortly after baking.
 However, the leftovers out of the refrigerator are also super yummy!

-This low carb zucchini apple fritter bread is a nice change from the traditional zucchini bread.
+This low carb sweet bread is a nice change from the traditional zucchini bread.
 It’s also a great way to enjoy the flavor of apples without all the carbs!

 Zucchini Apple Fritter Bread - Gluten Free